KhalilBelghouat/ModelingStockMarketVolatility/README.md

 ## Application and Results

-Following the principal steps, mentionned in the last section, layed by Ruey S. Tsay in his book.
-We applied various volatility models to the Moroccan Most Active Shares Index.
+Following the principal steps layed by Ruey S. Tsay in his book, we applied various volatility models to the Moroccan Most Active Shares Index.

 - for the parameters of the GEV model: